vc1530/final-project-fitnet/CONTRIBUTING.md

 ## Rules of contributing
 These are the same rules listed in our [coding standards](./team-norms.md).
+- All team members must use the code editor *Visual Code Studio* and the code formatter *Prettier* which can be installed as an extension on VS Code.
 - Don't over-engineer.
 Write minimum code to get things working end to end, only then iterate to improve.
 - Always push working code, if you break the pipeline/build then fix it.
 - Make granular and small commits, per feature or per bug fix.